 Nick Duigan is the co-host of the long running TV fishing program Hook, Line and Sinker and one of Australia’s best known recreational anglers.
 Hook, Line and Sinker has 200,000 viewers every week!

 Nick is a funny guy with a passion for adventure, flying, fishing and hanging out with the locals.

 He is keen for all Australians to get involved in celebrating Neighbour Day, particularly those in Tassie!

 “I’m honoured to don the ambassadorial robes for Neighbour Day; a great initiative that brings communities closer, and helps us feel more connected with the people around us.
 It’s even more important to me because I was lucky enough to grow up with the best neighbours in the world!

-Age five, my parents packed up the family to move to the windswept shores of Flinders Island in the middle of Bass Strait – population 800.
+Age five, my parents packed up the family to move to Flinders Island in the middle of Bass Strait – population 800.
 On the island everyone knows everyone – when you pass a car, you wave; if you drop in uninvited you’ll be invited for lunch; and at the pub, old people talk to young people.
 Flinders is one of those rare places where the spirit of community thrives.